A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Introduction

-In order to learn the notion that is most compatible with people's perception of fairness, we ask participants to respond to a series of three questionnaires.
-Each participant is required to answer a total of 55 questions---all concerning our fixed, carefully specified scenario.
-A typical question in our experiment provides the participant with information about two hypothetical decision subjects (defendants).
-The participant is then prompted to choose \begin{itemize} \item which one of the two defendants he/she believes is more \emph{deserving} of receiving a lenient decision? \item which one of them he/she believes would \emph{benefit} more from their algorithmic decision? \end{itemize} Based on the participant's answer to these questions, we can pinpoint the mathematical formulation of fairness that best captures his/her judgment in the decision-making context at hand.
-(Our user-interface (anonymized for double-blind reviewing) can be found at \url{https://fair-server.ml/}.)
-We find that participants are generally in favor of taking factors beyond the defendant's true and predicted labels (e.g., race, gender, age, and criminal history) into account when determining his/her deserved sentencing outcome and perceived benefit/harm.
-Last but not least, we propose and investigate two methods to aggregate individual participant notions into one socially acceptable definition of fairness.
-In that sense, our work takes an initial step toward \emph{democratizing} the formulation of fairness for algorithmic decision-making.
+With the above caveats in mind regarding their intent and scope, our experiments are conducted as follows: In order to learn the notion that is most compatible with people's perception of fairness, we ask our participants to respond to a series of three questionnaires.
+Each participant is required to answer a total of 55 questions---all concerning a \emph{hypothetical} criminal risk assessment scenario.
+A typical question in our experiment provides the participant with information about two hypothetical decision subjects (defendants) \hha{whose features are synthesized using instances in the COMPAS data set}.
+The participant is then prompted to choose (a) which of the two defendants he/she believes is more \emph{deserving} of receiving a lenient decision? (b) which of them he/she believes would \emph{benefit} more from their algorithmic decision?
+Using the participant's answer to these questions, we estimate the mathematical formulation of fairness that best captures his/her judgments in the decision-making context at hand.
+In addition to estimating the fairness notions of each participant, we propose and investigate two methods to aggregate individual participants' notions into a single definition of fairness.
+In that sense, our work takes an initial step toward \hha{incorporating people's collective judgments into the process of formulating fairness for algorithmic decision-making}.
+Our small-scale empirical findings show that participants favor taking factors beyond the defendant's true- and predicted labels (namely, race, gender, age, and criminal history) into account when formulating fairness and determining his/her deserved sentencing outcome and utility.
+Importantly, these considerations are not reflected in any of the existing mathematical formulations of fairness that have been extensively debated in the criminal justice context~\citep{kleinberg2016inherent}.

-\hhl{ We emphasize that attempts to democratize the formulation of fairness should not stop at taking input from \emph{ordinary people} (e.g., participants on AMT) alone, due to numerous ethical considerations (e.g., it is not ethically acceptable for the majority to determine the rights of freedoms of the minority).
-Practitioners must strive to involve stakeholders, domain experts, community members, ethicists, system designers, and beyond in the process, then carefully deliberate and determine the weight of the input from each party, and decide the circumstances under which their judgments should be overruled (e.g., if they violate the law or ethical norms, or reflect harmful biases and stereotypes).
-While these tasks are out of the scope of the current paper, they mark critical direction for future work. }